MoonPoet/xaprb-src/content/about.md

   convictions.
 Because I'm motivated by purpose and not ego, I'm like a jazz
   musician: I listen and play the notes that are lacking, then create space for other people to participate.
-You might misinterpret my agreeable manner as submissiveness or lack of opinion, *especially if you fall in the Conductor or Persuader quadrants of the DISC wheel*.
+You might misinterpret my agreeable manner as submissiveness or lack of opinion, **especially if you are a high DI (you fall in the Conductor or Persuader quadrants of the DISC wheel)**.
 But I'm the CEO, there's only one, and the company is not a democracy or a committee.
 - **Demanding but methodical.** Because I move fast and challenge people, you might wonder if I give people enough chances.
-I might not tell you the private details about decisions involving others, but my actions aren't arbitrary, and I practice no-surprises leadership.
+I might not tell you the private details, but my decisions about others aren't arbitrary, and I practice no-surprises leadership.
 If I'm unsatisfied with your work, I'll tell you directly, but because I don't look for external validation, I don't naturally think to give it to others.
 I'd like to improve at that, so please prompt me if you feel comfortable doing so.
 - **Open-minded but independent.** I learn the most from people who disagree with me.
 I suspend my beliefs, ask questions to draw out their views, take what I like and leave the rest, and even play devil's advocate against myself.